sudonitin/Push-Bot/README.md

 <h1>Goals and bucketlist to achieve</h1>
-<b>Please nitin put 100% in whatever you are doing, this will help you reach your goals.
-Do it for yourself</b>
+<h1>Please nitin put 100% in whatever you are doing, this will help you reach your goals.
+Do it for yourself</h1>
 <br>
 <h1>Coding Goals</h1
 <ul>